Healthy Homes Assessment Napier South

 Home Assessments Napier South for Rental Properties

-There are numerous things to look over during the house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are many things you should look for in an house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are a few examples:

-The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling can have a significant impact for property managers and landlords.
-For specialist advice get in touch today to book your rental properties house evaluation.
+The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling could be significant for property managers and landlords.
+For professional advice, call today to schedule your rental properties home assessment.

 home assessments for rental properties